Field theories of active particle systems and their entropy production: #1

 If $\transMatNonLin_{21}$ is a function of $\omega'$, its $\omega'$ dependence has to be analysed in more detail: Firstly, it cannot introduce poles in $\omega'$ that are located in the upper half-plane, as that would break causality.
 Secondly, $\transMatNonLin_{21}$ may diverge in $\omega'$ but never as fast as $\omega'$ itself, as it would not be captured in a perturbation theory in general, so it is safe to assume that $\lim_{\omega'\to\infty}\transMatNonLin_{21}(\omega')/\omega'=0$.
 Thirdly, $\transMatNonLin_{21}(t)$ might be dependent on absolute time $t$, as if subject to some external forcing \cite{PauschGarcia-MillanPruessner:2020}, which amounts to allowing for sinks and sources of $\omega'$ in diagrams, which then no longer carry a factor of $\deltabar(\omega+\omega')$.
 This generalisation of $\transMatNonLin_{21}$ \emph{does} indeed invalidate the following arguments, because breaking time-translational invariance means that not all propagators might have to "carry" the same $\omega'$.
 To keep what follows simple, we will, however, assume time translational invariance, as will be manifest by any contribution to the propagator being proportional to $\deltabar(\omega+\omega')$.

-To determine to what order in $\Deltat$ the diagram in \eref{propagator_first_order_corrected} contributes to the full propagator, we need to calculate its inverse Fourier transform.
+\toasubsubsection{ General considerations and limit \texorpdfstring{$\Deltat\to0$}{Delta t->0}} \seclabel{general_and_limit} To determine to what order in $\Deltat$ the diagram in \eref{propagator_first_order_corrected} contributes to the full propagator, we need to calculate its inverse Fourier transform.
 We may consider more generally an integral similar to \Eref{derivative_integral}, consisting of $n$ propagators and $n-1$ blobs,